Involvement of PKA and PKC pathways in signal transduction mediated by laminin-PrPc-receptor interaction (1999)

 NLM

 Freitas ARO, Martins VR, Forlenza OV, Brentani RR.
 Involvement of PKA and PKC pathways in signal transduction mediated by laminin-PrPc-receptor interaction.
-1999 ;[citado 2023 fev.
-07 ] -
+1999 ;[citado 2026 jan.
+10 ] -

 Vancouver

 Freitas ARO, Martins VR, Forlenza OV, Brentani RR.
 Involvement of PKA and PKC pathways in signal transduction mediated by laminin-PrPc-receptor interaction.
-1999 ;[citado 2023 fev.
-07 ] - The biology of cellular prion protein
+1999 ;[citado 2026 jan.
+10 ] - Short-term memory formation and long-term memory consolidation are enhanced by cellular prion association to stress-inducible protein 1

 How to cite